bcgsc/unikseq/README.md

 -----------

 <pre>
-Usage: ./unikseq.pl v0.2.2 beta
+Usage: ./unikseq.pl [v0.2.4 beta]
- < k >
- < reference FASTA >
+ -r reference FASTA (required)
- < ingroup FASTA (1 or multi) >
+ -i ingroup FASTA (required)
- < outgroup FASTA (multi) >
+ -o outgroup FASTA (required)
- < min. region size (bp) to output (optional, default=100 bp) >
- < min. average proportion within ingroup (optional, default=25 %) >
- < min. number of non-unique kmer positions allowed in a row (optional, default=1) >
- < min. percent unique bases in regions (optional, default=90 %) >
+ -k length (optional, default: -k 25)
+ -s min. reference region [size] (bp) to output (option, default: -s 100 bp) -p min. average [proportion] ingroup entries in regions (option, default: -p 25 %) -l [leniency] min. non-unique consecutive kmers allowed in outgroup (option, default: -l 1) -u min. [% unique] kmers in regions (option, default: -u 90 %)
 </pre>

 Notes:
 <pre>

- < k >   kmer length
+ -k length (optional, default: -k 25) kmer length

+ -r reference FASTA (required)
- < reference FASTA >   reference FASTA (unique FASTA) analysis is done relative to it
+  reference FASTA (unique FASTA) analysis is done relative to it

+ -i ingroup FASTA (required)
- < ingroup FASTA (1 or multi) >   tolerated sequences.
-Used to find regions unique to a % (see option min. average proportion within ingroup)
+  tolerated sequences.
+Used to find regions unique to a % (see -p option)

+ -o outgroup FASTA (required)
- < outgroup FASTA (multi) >   outgroup to query kmers against.
+  outgroup to query kmers against.
 Note that input reference and ingroup sequences will be automatically excluded from this set.

- < min. region size (bp) to output (optional, default=100 bp) >   minimum "unique" region size to report.
+ -s min. reference region [size] (bp) to output (option, default: -s 100 bp) minimum "unique" reference (target) region size to report.

- < min. average proportion within ingroup (optional, default=25 %) > program tracks the numberof qualifying sequences in the ingroup over the sequence stretch, averages and calculates a proportion of the total entries in the ingroup.
+ -p min. average [proportion] ingroup entries in regions (option, default: -p 25 %) program tracks the number of qualifying sequences in the ingroup over the sequence stretch, averages and calculates a proportion of the total entries in the ingroup.
 Sequences are reported only when that proportion is above the minimum set here.

- < min. number of non-unique kmer positions allowed in a row (optional, default=1) > this controls the tolerance for non-unique kmers in the outgroup when computing a sequence stretch.
+ -l [leniency] min. non-unique consecutive kmers allowed in outgroup (option, default: -l 1) this leniency factor controls the tolerance for non-unique kmers in the outgroup when computing a sequence stretch.
 If set to 0, the sequence stretch is limited to unique kmers only and the % unique bases of the stretch will be 100% (see next parameter).
 Set to 1, allows some leniency and tolerates a single non-unique kmer in a row.
-Set to 2, tolerates up to 2 in a row, etc. When set >0, the %unique bases of a sequence stretch will almost never be 100% unique.
+Set to 2, tolerates up to 2 in a row, etc. When set >0, the %unique bases of a sequence stretch will almost never be 100% unique and so -u MUST be lowered below 100%.

- < min. percent unique bases in regions (optional, default=90 %) > controls for sequence uniqueness.
+ -u min. [% unique] kmers in regions (option, default: -u 90 %) controls for sequence uniqueness in the reference output regions.

 </pre>